Infinitay/discord-collectibles-archive/discord-data/README.md

 - A key of `0` indicates full pricing - Everyone
 - A key of `4` indicates discounted pricing - Nitro users

 The reason I'm not using the keys `5` and `7` is because they aren't in every collection while `0` is in every product and `4` seems to only be missing from the `DISXORE` collection.
+Furthermore, `5` is inconsistent because of the `DISXCORE` collection: `0` is full price everywhere and so is `5`, and every collection has at least 2 keys one for full price and one for nitro price.
+Are you confused yet?
+Because I am.
+For that reason, I won't be using the `5` key.

 # [Raw Data](/discord-data/raw/)